theg1239/the-everything-assistant/services/proxy-service/README.md

 - **Authorization endpoint**: `https://<host>/oauth/authorize` hosts the consent/login UI.
 The page encrypts the VTOP password per session key and stores only the cipher alongside the token context.
 - **Token endpoint**: `https://<host>/oauth/token` exchanges the code (with PKCE) for access + refresh tokens.
 - **Consent handler**: the login form posts to `/oauth/consent`.
 You usually hit it indirectly via the authorize page, but it is helpful to know when debugging.
+- **Dynamic client registration**: `https://<host>/register` accepts OAuth client metadata so IDEs can self-register.
+Registered clients are persisted to `mcp-oauth-clients.json` in the project root (or the path provided via `MCP_OAUTH_CLIENTS_PATH`), so restarts won’t invalidate issued `client_id`s.
+Delete that file if you need a clean slate.

 Because the OAuth token now carries the encrypted VTOP credential blob, MCP clients should **not** send `password`/`encryptedPassword` inside tool arguments anymore—only the command + flags are required.
 The proxy injects the linked credentials from the bearer token before invoking the CLI workflow.